grazianiborcai/EventHub/README.md

     final String sasKeyName = "-----SharedAccessSignatureKeyName-----";
     final String sasKey = "---SharedAccessSignatureKey----";

-Now it is only necessary to create an AsyncTask EventHub and send your String message.
-You need to inform your Activity Context which can be "this" or "getContext()" if you are using a Fragment class.
+Now it is only necessary to create an AsyncTask EventHub and send your String message but before that, you need to implement the Interface OnTaskFinished.

+    public class MainFragment extends Fragment implements OnTaskFinished{

+    @Override
+    public void postExecute(Intent intent) {
+        int responseCode = intent.getIntExtra(EventHub.HTTP_CODE, 0);
+        if (responseCode == HttpURLConnection.HTTP_CREATED) { // success
+            //Toast.makeText(context, jsonParam.toString(), Toast.LENGTH_SHORT).show();
+        } else {
+            Toast.makeText(getContext(), "Something wrong with Internet connection", Toast.LENGTH_SHORT).show();
+        }
+    }

+Now it is only necessary to send your message using the following code:

     new EventHub(this)
             .setmNameSpace(namespaceName)